The Jim Irsay Collection: The collection's beginnings

 The first major acquisition of the Jim Irsay Collection came in May 2001, when Irsay purchased Jack Kerouac's original typescript scroll for his 1957 novel On The Road.
 Kerouac wrote his seminal Beat Generation novel over a 20-day period in 1951 while living in Manhattan, New York City.
 Kerouac taped together stripes of tracing paper to form a nearly 120-foot (36.5m) continuous sheet he referred to as, "the scroll."

 Between 2004 and 2012 the scroll was displayed in several museums and libraries in the United States, Ireland, and the UK.
 It was exhibited in Paris, in the summer of 2012, to celebrate the film based on the book.
+In 2026, the scroll was bought at auction by country artist Zach Bryan for $12.1 million.

 The Collection's first major guitar addition was Jerry Garcia's custom Tiger guitar, which Irsay purchased in 2002.
 Tiger was built by luthier Doug Irwin for Garcia over the course of six years, and delivered to the Grateful Dead guitarist in 1979.
 Tiger was Garcia's main touring guitar until 1989, and was the last guitar he played at his final live performance at Soldier Field in Chicago, Illinois on July 9, 1995.
+The collection auctioned Tiger at Christie's in March 2026 for $11,560,000.

 Collection highlights

 Music

-The collection features over 200 guitars, several of which were formerly owned by famous musicians such as Jimi Hendrix, Pete Townshend, Prince, Lou Reed, Eddie Van Halen, Johnny Cash, Les Paul, U2's The Edge, Walter Becker of Steely Dan, Neal Schon of Journey, and John McVie of Fleetwood Mac.
+The collection featured over 200 guitars, several of which were formerly owned by famous musicians such as Jimi Hendrix, Pete Townshend, Prince, Lou Reed, Eddie Van Halen, Johnny Cash, Les Paul, U2's The Edge, Walter Becker of Steely Dan, Neal Schon of Journey, and John McVie of Fleetwood Mac.

-In addition to famously owned guitars, the collection boasts a large vintage guitar selection.
+In addition to famously owned guitars, the collection boasted a large vintage guitar selection.
 These include an early Martin acoustic, dating from the 1850s, a 1952 Fender Telecaster, and a 1958 Gibson Les Paul Standard, better known as a "Burst Top."

-Other instruments in the collection include Elton John's Steinway & Sons Grand Piano, played during his famous 1975 Dodger Stadium performance, an alto saxophone used by John Coltrane during his 1966 tour of Japan, and a trumpet played by Miles Davis on his albums You're Under Arrest (1985) and Aura (1989).
+Other instruments in the collection included Elton John's Steinway & Sons Grand Piano, played during his famous 1975 Dodger Stadium performance, an alto saxophone used by John Coltrane during his 1966 tour of Japan, and a trumpet played by Miles Davis on his albums You're Under Arrest (1985) and Aura (1989).

 The Beatles

 Ringo Starr's 1963 Ludwig Downbeat Drum Kit, on display at the Metropolitan Museum of Art's Play It Loud exhibit, 2019.

 Irsay claimed the Beatles as his favorite music artist.
 The British band is considered one of the most influential musical acts of all time, and their popularity in the 1960s and beyond helped usher in a new era of popular music.
-The Jim Irsay Collection contains several Beatles instruments and collectibles.
+The Jim Irsay Collection contained several Beatles instruments and collectibles.